MacFlecknoe/service-repository-sample/router/README.md

 Router
 ===========

 Example shows how cross cutting logic should be enforced in part via WS-Policy using camel.
-Camel routing logic exists in a seperate logical tier from our services; its mediation capabilties realize a major piece of the integration layer of the SOA reference architecture.
+Camel is the core technology used to realize the integration layer capabilities defined within the SOA reference architecture.
+As a part of the integation layer it needs to be maintained and managed seperately from the services and service contracts themeselves.

 Of note: